Sarah J. Hink, Attorney at Law

 Focusing on the legal process separately from the healing process helps keep legal fees low as well as stress levels.
 When first meeting her clients, Sarah recognizes that many are beaten down, emotionally distraught, and filled with angst over the decision and reality of divorce and its effect on their future.
 By placing an emphasis on communication with her clients, Sarah is able to fight for their legal and best interest to ensure they find the stability and security needed to move forward from the crisis and to help them move in a positive and better direction.
 Witnessing and being a part of this healing process is a rewarding experience for Sarah and she can’t imagine doing anything else.

-Sarah earned her Bachelor’s degree from Appalachian State University and after working as a legal assistant for two years, was accepted at Campbell University School of Law.
+Sarah earned her Bachelor’s degree from Appalachian State University and after working in the legal field for two years following undergrad, was accepted at Campbell University School of Law.
 While at Campbell, Sarah participated in Wills for Heroes, a program which provides free estate planning documents for first responders, as well as the 50B Project, a joint effort with Legal Aid providing representation, under the supervision of licensed attorneys, for victims of domestic violence.
 Sarah is a member of the Tenth Judicial District Bar, North Carolina State Bar, the North Carolina Bar Association, and the Family Law Section of the North Carolina Bar Association.

 In her free time, Sarah enjoys traveling to North Carolina’s beach and mountains, fishing offshore with her father, hiking with her dog, and enjoying her hometown of Raleigh.